rowbot-weisguy/rowbot-weisguy.github.io/_src/_posts/2016-05-09-fun-fun-function.md

 If you are a beginner to intermediate programmer like me, you&rsquo;ve got to check out the [funfunfunction][fun-fun-function] YouTube channel.

+**Protip: watch his videos in order!** The videos will make the most sense when you watch them sequentially.

+I love how he breaks down the underlying principles that power a lot of modern JavaScript libraries and frameworks.
+If you don&rsquo;t have a rigorous computer science background, this sort of thing is very useful.

-Here&rsquo;s one of my favourite videos:
+Here&rsquo;s one of my favourites:
 <div class="video">
     <iframe width="560" height="315" src="https://www.youtube.com/embed/OnCeaJdd_sY" frameborder="0" allowfullscreen></iframe>
 </div>

-**Protip: watch it from the beginning!** His videos make the most sense when you watch them sequentially.

-I love how he breaks down the underlying principles that powers a lot of modern JavaScript libraries and frameworks right now.
-I didn't go deep on computer science during my education, so this kind of content is _huge_ for me.
+> Great software is built by great teams, not great developers.

+What a guy!

-On that note, if you have any recommendations you can throw out there for these kinds of resources, please let me know in the comments below. 👇
+If you have any recommendations for resources like this one, I&rsquo;m itching to learn more.
+Please post it in the comments below. 👇

 [fun-fun-function]: //www.youtube.com/channel/UCO1cgjhGzsSYb1rsB4bFe4Q